ntenney/volttron-docker-full/README.md

 ```

 # Build the image locally.
 Set <tag> to some tag.
 Then update the
-docker-compose script with the updated image name that uses the tag as part of
+docker compose script with the updated image name that uses the tag as part of
 its name.

 # Example below
 $ docker buildx build -t eclipsevolttron/volttron:<some tag> --build-arg install_rmq=false --no-cache  .

 # Create and start the container that has runs Volttron
-$ docker-compose up
+$ docker compose up

 # SSH into the container as the user 'volttron'
 $ docker exec -itu volttron volttron1 bash

 # Stop the container
-$ docker-compose stop
+$ docker compose stop

 # Start the container
-$ docker-compose start
+$ docker compose start

-# To get a list of all containers created from docker-compose
+# To get a list of all containers created from docker compose
-$ docker-compose ps
+$ docker compose ps

 # To stop and remove the container
-$ docker-compose down
+$ docker compose down
 ```

 For Volttron instances using ZMQ message bus: